 Tell Your Bank Your Travel Plans

-When you let your bank know you’re traveling abroad; they can update their records and it will reduce the chance of them declining a transaction whilst you’re away from home.
+When you let your bank know you’re travelling abroad; they can update their records, and it will reduce the chance of them declining a transaction while you’re away from home.

 Get Your Haggle On

 Explore the markets and enjoy a bit of haggling.
-Never accept the first price you’re offered and you could be taking home some great bargains, but be a responsible traveller too.
+Never accept the first price you’re offered, and you could be taking home some great bargains, but be a responsible traveller too.
 Vendors have families to feed!

 Expect Space Invaders on the Plane

-We flew back from China with Cathay Pacific, upgrading to Premium Economy for extra leg room, wider seats and more comfort.
-It was nightmarish, with a never-ending procession of Chinese people clambering over us all night to get to the nearest loo!
+We flew back from China with Cathay Pacific, upgrading to Premium Economy for extra legroom, wider seats, and more comfort.
+It was a nightmarish journey, with a never-ending procession of Chinese people clambering over us all night to get to the nearest loo!
 (All the Europeans dutifully trooped off to the toilet they could reach without standing on us/our bags).

 Don’t Miss the Toboggan

 The section of the Great Wall at Mutianyu has the longest toboggan run in the world as one of the options for descending from the wall.
-Michelle Obama did it and it’s much more exciting than the cable car.
+Michelle Obama tried it, and it’s much more exciting than the cable car.
 It’s a must-do.

 You can take prescription drugs with you to China, with a few easy preparations.